Skip Navigation

 From the engaging presentations, we identified three critical challenges facing campus dining and how plant-based defaults offer effective solutions:

 Food allergies have become a costly and persistent challenge for campus dining.
-One director noted, “Dealing with allergies has become challenging; it’s costly and a growing problem with students.”
+One director noted, “Dealing with allergies has become challenging; it’s expensive and a growing problem with students.”
 Vanderbilt, Michigan State, and Mizzou transformed entire dining halls into allergen-free spaces, and others segregated allergen-free options, inadvertently separating students with dietary restrictions.
 One school reported a 40% increase in meals served in the allergen-free area.

 Plant-Based by Default Solution: Plant-based defaults naturally address 4 out of the top 9 allergens (FDA) simultaneously (dairy, eggs, shellfish, fish).
 By making plant-based the default and offering animal products as a request, dining services can streamline allergen management while reducing costs.